thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2018-09-14-new-robotics-ai-and-climate-change-projects.markdown

 ---
-title : "New Robotics, AI, and Climate Change projects at ThoughtWorks Arts"
+title : "New Robotics, AI, and Climate Change projects at Thoughtworks Arts"
 ---
 This summer we were thrilled to host a Special Edition Art-A-Hack in collaboration with [The Volumetric Society](http://www.meetup.com/volumetric/), the [Human Impacts Institute](https://www.humanimpactsinstitute.org/) and the [New York City College of Technology (City Tech)](http://www.citytech.cuny.edu/).

 {% include image file='artahack.jpg'
-   caption='Final presentations at ThoughtWorks NYC' %}
+   caption='Final presentations at Thoughtworks NYC' %}

 Four teams met over four Saturdays to create projects around two parallel issues.